deepanshs/mrsimulator/docs/user_guide/spin_system_distributions/extended_czjzek.rst

     model_quad = ExtCzjzekDistribution(quad_tensor, eps=0.2)
     Cq_grid, eta_grid, amp = model_quad.pdf(pos=[Cq_range, eta_range], size=400000)

-As with the case with Czjzek distribution, to generate a probability distribution of the extended Czjzek distribution, we need to define a grid system over which the distribution probabilities will be evaluated.
+As with the case of the Czjzek distribution, to generate a probability distribution of the extended Czjzek distribution, we need to define a grid system over which the distribution probabilities will be evaluated.
 We do so by defining the range of coordinates along the two dimensions.
 In the above example, ``Cq_range`` and ``eta_range`` are the